Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 any logs that are written using a log level equal to or less than the one you choose will be emitted.
 For example, when you set the log level to `info`, the logs that are written for levels `warning` and `error` are also emitted.
-We follow the Azure SDK for TypeScript [guidelines](https://azure.github.io/azure-sdk/typescript_implementation.html#general-logging) when determining which level to log to.
+This SDK follows the Azure SDK for TypeScript [guidelines](https://azure.github.io/azure-sdk/typescript_implementation.html#general-logging) when determining which level to log to.

 You can alternatively set the `DEBUG` environment variable to get logs when using this library.